 How to Make Frosting Thicker for Piping (or Thinner for Spreading)

-Thankfully changing the consistency of your icing is one of the easiest fixes!
-Our Icing Consistency Chart makes it easy to achieve the consistency you need for your decorating project.
+Thankfully changing the consistency of your frosting is one of the easiest fixes!
+Our Frosting Consistency Chart makes it easy to achieve the consistency you need for your decorating project.

 Why is My Buttercream Drooping and Wilting?